SillyTavern/SillyTavern-Extras/talkinghead/README.md

 **General use**:

 - `alphanoise`: Adds noise to the alpha channel (translucency).
+- `lumanoise`: Adds noise to the brightness (luminance).
 - `desaturate`: A desaturation filter with bells and whistles.
 Beside converting the image to grayscale, can optionally pass through colors that match the hue of a given RGB color (e.g. keep red things, while desaturating the rest), and tint the final result (e.g. for an amber monochrome computer monitor look).

-The `alphanoise` filter could represent the display of a lo-fi scifi hologram, as well as noise in an analog video tape (which in this scheme belongs to "transport").
+The noise filters could represent the display of a lo-fi scifi hologram, as well as noise in an analog video tape (which in this scheme belongs to "transport").

 The `desaturate` filter could represent either a black and white video camera, or a monochrome display.

 #### Postprocessor example: HDR, scifi hologram

 The bloom works best on a dark background.
-We use `alphanoise` to add an imperfection to the simulated display device, causing individual pixels to dynamically vary in their alpha.
+We use `lumanoise` to add an imperfection to the simulated display device, causing individual pixels to dynamically vary in their brightness (luminance).
 The `banding` and `scanlines` filters complete the look of how holograms are often depicted in scifi video games and movies.
-The `"dynamic": true` makes the dimmed field (top or bottom) flip each frame, like on a CRT television.
+The `"dynamic": true` makes the dimmed field (top or bottom) flip each frame, like on a CRT television, and `"channel": "A"` applies the effect to the alpha channel, making the "hologram" translucent.
+(The default is `"channel": "Y"`, affecting the brightness, but not translucency.)

 ```
 "postprocessor_chain": [["bloom", {}],
-                        ["translucency", {"alpha": 0.9}],
-                        ["alphanoise", {"magnitude": 0.1, "sigma": 0.0}],
+                        ["lumanoise", {"magnitude": 0.1, "sigma": 0.0}],
                         ["banding", {}],
-                        ["scanlines", {"dynamic": true}]
+                        ["scanlines", {"dynamic": true, "channel": "A"}]
                        ]
 ```

+Note that we could also use the `translucency` filter to make the character translucent, e.g.: `["translucency", {"alpha": 0.7}]`.

 #### Postprocessor example: cheap video camera, amber monochrome computer monitor